dpnevmatikos/LearnAkka/README.md

 First steps in building a simple message sending application.

-Actors can be though of as people, members of a community.
+Actors can be thought of as people, members of a community.
 They can perform actions and are open to communication via messages.
 Actors can do anything and be anything.
 The conceptual construct here seems similar to Object Oriented Programming, where real world is split into objects, categorized into classes (entities), interacting